Saturday, June 01, 2024

 Most people find use of a mouse to be a time saver, especially if you’re accustomed to employing one.

-On the digital SAT, every second counts, and a mouse is one of your best friends on this important assessment.
+On the digital SAT, every second counts, and use of a computer mouse can save time on this important assessment.

-The College Board allows use of a mouse on the digital SAT.
-Practice with your favorite mouse at home.
-Then bring the same usb mouse with you on test date, plug it in, and go.
+The College Board allows use of a "USB A" mouse (wired or wireless) with mouse pad on the digital SAT.
+Practice taking digital SATs at home using your favorite mouse.
+Then bring the same mouse with you on test day, plug it in, and go.
+Don't forget to bring a small mouse pad, as well.

 This seems like a minor detail, but there’s almost no such thing when it comes to high-stakes testing.